Back

 Here’s a breakdown of each approach:

-• What it is: RESIDENTIAL SALES COMPARISON APPROACH estimates a property’s value by comparing it to recently sold properties with similar characteristics in the same market area.
+• What it is: RESIDENTIAL SALES COMPARISON APPROACH estimates a property’s value by comparing it to recently sold properties with similar characteristics and in close proximity or located within the same neighborhood or market area.

-• How it works: Identify comparable properties to the subject property, adjust for their differences to that of the subject property, analyze the comparable sales and then estimate the market value of the subject property.
+• How it works: Search for and Identify the most recent sales (three months or less) of Comparable properties that are similar to and within the same neighborhood as the Subject property, adjusting for any differences to that of the subject property, analyze the comparable sales and then estimate the market value of the Subject property.

-• Identify comparable properties: Find comparable properties that are similar to the subject property interms of location, size, condition, and use.
+• Identify comparable properties: Find Comparable properties that are similar to the Subject property in terms of their proximity or location, size, condition, and use.

-• Adjust for differences: Make adjustments to the sale prices of the comparable properties to account forany differences between them and the subject property (e.g., age, condition, size, location).
-It is critical that you only make adjustments to the sales prices of the comparable properties while compensting forthe differences in age, condition, size, location, number of bedrooms, bathrooms, and other amenities to that of the subject property.
+• Account and adjust for any differences in the comparables’ characteristics: Make adjustments as appropriate to the sale prices of the Comparable properties to account for any differences, whether they are present (superior) or missing/ lacking (inferior) in characteristics to those of the Subject property (e.g., age, condition, size, location).
+It is critical that you only make adjustments to the Comparable properties sales pricing while compensating for any differences in age, condition, size, location, number of bedrooms, bathrooms, and other amenities to those of the Subject property.

-• Example 1: A Comparable property has a huge swimming pool and the Subject property either has a tinykiddy pool or none at all.
+• Example 1: A Comparable property has a huge swimming pool and the Subject property either has a tiny kiddy pool or actually may not have one at all:

 • Solution: The appropriate action would be marking down the Comparables sales price by $15,000 or $35,000 respectively speaking

-• Solution: The appropriate action would be to proceed to mark up or adjust it’s sale price up, thus balancing out the difference
+• Solution: The appropriate action would be to proceed to mark up or adjust the Comparable property’s sales price by $15,000 or $35,000 to balance out the difference.

 • What is it?
 The income approach estimates a property’s value based on its potential to generate income.